4d/docs/docs/Project/architecture.md

 - Trash (if any)

-### *databaseName*.4DProject file
+### *applicationName*.4DProject file

 Project development file, used to designate and launch the project.
 This file can be opened by:

-- 4D Developer
+- 4D
 - 4D Server (read-only, see [Developing a project](developing.md))

-**Note:** In 4D projects, development is done with 4D Developer and multi-user development is managed through source control tools.
+> In 4D projects, development is done with 4D and multi-user development is managed through source control tools.
 4D Server can open .4DProject files for testing purposes.

 ### Sources folder